rackerlabs/support-how-to/content/how-to/rackspace-auto-scale/cloud-bursting-using-auto-scale-rackconnect-and-f5-load-balancers/index.md

 realize the power of the Hybrid Cloud.

-The following diagram shows the path that inbound (and return) load balancer pool traffic follows to your cloud servers when you use Auto Scale with a F5 BIG-IP load balancer and RackConnect.
+The following diagram shows the path that inbound (and return) load balancer pool traffic follows to your cloud servers when you use Auto Scale with an F5 BIG-IP load balancer and RackConnect.

 The following diagram shows the path that inbound (and return) load balancer